top of page

 "My passion is improving quality of life and adult outcomes for learners ages 11 and up.
 This means promoting growth that translates to use in everyday life.
 At PARClife we’re having fun and making friends, all while working toward the generalization of learned skills to “real-life” settings (e.g., home, grocery store, school, church).
 We care deeply about the families of our learners and ensuring that parents, siblings, peers, and everyone who loves our learners has a system of support.
 When PARClife learners and their families experience a positive change it gives them hope and that is everything."

-Our Qualified Professionals & Behavior Technicians
+Our Qualified Clinicians & Behavior Technicians

 Dedication.
 Expertise.
 Compassion.